Logo learn the Quran caption learn the Quran

 In a summary of a saying of the Prophet Muhammad: Do not be alone with a woman except when she is with her non marriageable man (= mahram).
 Source: Riyadh AlSaliheen Min Kalam Sayed AlMursaleen, page 451.

-Words: Yagdhudhna Absaruhumnna = Turn away or aside their eyes, Yahfudhuna = Guard, Furoujuhunna = Their private places - Their vulvae, Yubeena = Reveal, Zeenatahunna = Their physical attraction, Dhahara = Appears, Boulatihinna = Their husbands, Aba' = Fathers, Abna = Sons, Ikhwan = Brothers, Bani = Sons, Malakat Aymanuhunna = They own (of slaves), Tabe'een = Attendants - Servants, Gharyr = Free of, Uli AlIrbah = Free of sexual desires, AlTifl = The children, Awrat = Genitals - Nakedness, Ma Yukhfeena = What they are hiding, Tubou Ila Allah = Turn to Allah in repentance.
+Words: Yagdhudhna Absaruhumnna = Lower their gaze - Turn away or aside their eyes, Yahfudhuna = Guard, Furoujuhunna = Their private places - Their vulvae, Yubdeena = Reveal, Zeenatahunna = Their physical attraction, Dhahara = Appears, Boulatihinna = Their husbands, Aba' = Fathers, Abna = Sons, Ikhwan = Brothers, Bani = Sons, Malakat Aymanuhunna = They own (of slaves), Tabe'een = Attendants - Servants, Gharyr = Free of, Uli AlIrbah = Free of sexual desires, AlTifl = The children, Lem Yadhharou = Have not gained knowledge - Are not aware, Awrat = Genitals - Nakedness, Ma Yukhfeena = What they are hiding, Tubou Ila Allah = Turn to Allah in repentance.

 Q: Are breast milk banks allowed in Islam?